-- Provide an annual survey report (in the form of an advice note to PIRSA) that summarises survey results by 15 May, 2022. - Provide a stock assessment report on the Blue Crab Fishery to PIRSA Fisheries and Aquaculture by 30 June 2022 that documents, analyses and interprets the available data and assesses the fishery against the performance indicators identified in the Management Plan. - Annual presentation to PIRSA Fisheries and Aquaculture and the SABCPFA on the advice note and stock assessment of the BCF, if required. - Provide Advice Note to PIRSA on transition from research to commercial pots.
+- Provide an annual survey report (in the form of an advice note to PIRSA) that summarises survey results by 15 May 2023. - Provide a stock assessment report on the Blue Crab Fishery to PIRSA Fisheries and Aquaculture by 30 June 2023 that documents, analyses and interprets the available data and assesses the fishery against the performance indicators identified in the Management Plan. - Annual presentation to PIRSA Fisheries and Aquaculture and the SABCPFA on the advice note and stock assessment of the BCF, if required. - Support review of current management plan.